Did you recently see a mystery BLACK and WHITE bird in New Jersey?

 Fortunately, many of the black and white birds listed below visit bird feeders, so you have a great chance of attracting them to your yard.
 If you’re incredibly fortunate, you may even see one at my bird feeding station right now!
 I have a LIVE high-definition camera watching my bird feeders 24/7. 🙂

-13 BLACK and WHITE birds that live in New Jersey:
+13 BLACK and WHITE birds in New Jersey:

 #1.
 White-breasted Nuthatch